RobMeades/moths/README.md

 IMG_7854_1.jpg
 ```

 If all of the `.jpg` files in a directory conform to the pattern, a new trapping table row is created for the given date (if it does not already exist) and instance table rows are added for each picture, linked to that trapping table row.
-It is then up to the user to populate the remaining fields in these table rows, by whatever means, and link each instance row to a moth row, through the ID field, when the moth in that picture has been identified.
+It is then up to the user to populate the remaining fields in these table rows, by whatever means (e.g. [HeidiSQL](https://www.heidisql.com/)), and link each instance row to a moth row, through the ID field, when the moth in that picture has been identified.

 ## `moths_export_html.py`
 This script exports the data from the database into per-trapping HTML pages that are compatible with the ones previously published at https://www.meades.org/moths/moths.
 These HTML pages were all originally hand-crafted but in a very specific format which allows them to be parsed by the PHP scripts that create the dynamic moth browser page here: https://www.meades.org/moths/moth_browse.php.